gfmcgrath/PowerShell/README.md

 # PowerShell Scripts
-A collection of useful (and not so useful) PowerShell scripts.
+A collection of useful (and some perhaps not so useful) PowerShell scripts.